lj-valencia/cayman-blog-old-site/index.md

 Welcome to my personal page!

-I created this page to showcase my work on all things Economics (and not).
+I created this page to showcase my coding projects on all thing Economics and not.

-Various economics-related projects I've worked on are located in the Projects section of this page.
+Various projects I have worked on are located in the Projects section of this page.